Aeolian Quartet: Origins and activities

-Emanuel Hurwitz (leader) won a scholarship to the Royal Academy of Music in a contest adjudicated by Bronislaw Huberman.
-In 1937 he was a member of the Scottish National Orchestra under Georg Szell, and in 1938 joined the London Philharmonic under Thomas Beecham.
+Emanuel Hurwitz (leader) won a scholarship to the Royal Academy of Music in a contest adjudicated by Bronisław Huberman.
+In 1937 he was a member of the Scottish National Orchestra under George Szell, and in 1938 joined the London Philharmonic under Thomas Beecham.
 After the war he formed the Hurwitz string quartet, and led the small orchestra in the Glyndebourne premiere of Britten's The Rape of Lucretia.
 He was sub-leader of the Boyd Neel orchestra under Maurice Clare, and during the 1950s and 1960s leader of the Melos Ensemble and of the English Chamber Orchestra, which he led to international recognition.
 In 1965 he won the Worshipful Company of Musicians' Gold Medal for services to chamber music.
 He was guest leader for two seasons of the New Philharmonia Orchestra working with Carlo Maria Giulini and Otto Klemperer.
 He became leader of the Aeolian Quartet in 1970.

 Raymond Keenlyside (the father of the baritone Simon Keenlyside) was also a leader of the Boyd Neel and English Chamber Orchestras.
-He studied at the Trinity College of Music, London, and later taught and became a professor there. he was professionally associated with string quartet playing from his college days.
+He studied at the Trinity College of Music, London, and later taught and became a professor there.
+He was professionally associated with string quartet playing from his college days.
 Margaret Major studied at the Royal College of Music and won the Lionel Tertis Viola Competition there.
 She then won the IMA concert award, leading to concerts in London, Paris and Geneva.
-From 1956-1960 she was principal viola for the Netherlands Chamber Orchestra, and then returned as principal viola of the Philo-musica of London.
+From 1956 until 1960 she was principal viola for the Netherlands Chamber Orchestra, and then returned as principal viola of the Philomusica of London.
 She was a noted soloist, and became the third wife of the cellist Derek Simpson.
 She became professor at the Royal College of Music.
 Derek Simpson was first holder of the Suggia Scholarship at the Royal Academy of Music, and continued his studies in Paris.
 Returning to England he won the Queen's Prize and the Moulton-Meyer Award and soon afterwards made his debut in London recital.
-He was Professor at the Royal Academy of Music.
+He was professor at the Royal Academy of Music.